Category: Veterans Benefits

 Veteran Benefits Trust for Military Vets

-If you are a military family and you like the idea of protecting and preserving your assets, consider contacting this law office for support.
+If you are a military family and you like the idea of protecting and preserving your assets or accounting for your Thrift Savings Plan, you found the right place.

-Ultimately, a VA benefit trust offers older military families an opportunity to preserve and secure their legacy.
-This can be critical when considering the value of a home, cabin, and or financial account.
+Ultimately, a VA benefit trust offers military families an opportunity to preserve and secure their legacy.
+This can be critical when considering the value of a home, cabin, gun collection, and or financial account.

 In addition to the creation of the trust, a military veteran may need support with communicating the right message between them and the VA.